-13. Before the start of an upgrade from SCCM 2012 to SCCM CB 1606.
+13. Before starting an upgrade from SCCM 2012 to SCCM CB 1606.
 Make sure that the servers are restarted.
 This is to ensure that there is no pending reboot for the server.

-14. Keep calm and SCCM/ConfigMgr 2012 upgrade to SCCM CB 1606 can take hours to complete (depending upon DB size, the hardware configuration of the server, etc…).
-I have seen primary servers are going to take double time as CAS servers.
+14. Keep calm, and SCCM/ConfigMgr 2012 upgrade to SCCM CB 1606 can take hours to complete (depending upon DB size, the hardware configuration of the server, etc.) I have seen primary servers are going to take double the time as CAS servers.

-15. Make sure all the standalone SCCM/ConfigMgr 2012 console instances have been upgraded to SCCM/ConfigMgr CB 1606 console version.
+15. Ensure all the standalone SCCM/ConfigMgr 2012 console instances have been upgraded to the SCCM/ConfigMgr CB 1606 console version.

 Phase 2:- Upgrade SCCM CB 1606 CAS or Standalone Primary Server to SCCM CB 1610

-- Check whether the SCCM/ConfigMgr CB 1606 console is getting the latest update in updates and servicing node.
-Make sure that you have an exception set on your proxy server to download the latest version of SCCM/ConfigMgr CB.
+- Check whether the SCCM/ConfigMgr CB 1606 console is getting the latest updates and servicing node.
+Ensure that you have an exception set on your proxy server to download the latest version of SCCM/ConfigMgr CB.
 More details here.

-- If you have SCCM/ConfigMgr CB CAS server then you won’t get the latest updates of SCCM CB in the CAS console until you have upgraded all the primaries to SCCM/ConfigMgr CB 1606.
+- If you have SCCM/ConfigMgr CB CAS server, you won’t get the latest updates of SCCM CB in the CAS console until you have upgraded all the primaries to SCCM/ConfigMgr CB 1606.
 This is because SCCM CB will be in interop mode.
 More details here.

-- Make sure that you have checked out SCCM/ConfigMgr CB OSD interop mode documentation to understand the impact of the OSD in your organization.
+- Ensure that you have checked out SCCM/ConfigMgr CB OSD interop mode documentation to understand the impact of the OSD in your organization.
 More details here.

 - Make sure that you have completed the pre-requisite check for the in-console upgrade.
 Make sure to create a pre-prod collection to test the client upgrade.

-- Make sure that you have completed the setup of the service window at the primary server so that we can control the upgrade of the SCCM CB primary server from CB 1606 to 1610.
-I would recommend scheduling this to the date and time which you want to complete the in-console upgrade of the primary server.
-Otherwise once the CAS is successfully upgraded to 1610 and the package replication is completed then the primary server will automatically start the upgrade process.
+- Ensure that you have completed the setup of the service window at the primary server so that we can control the upgrade of the SCCM CB primary server from CB 1606 to 1610.
+I would recommend scheduling this to the date and time you want to complete the in-console upgrade of the primary server.
+Otherwise, once the CAS is successfully upgraded to 1610 and the package replication is completed, the primary server will automatically start the upgrade process.